Civil/Construction

 Spring, 3 credit hours

-This course is an introduction to the design of structural steel, reinforced concrete, wood and masonry.
+This course is an introduction to the design of structural steel, reinforced concrete and wood.
 This course is taught on the basis of statically determinate structures.
-Students are introduced to basic concepts of the design of these different materials and apply this knowledge by designing simple structural members.
-Three hours lecture per week.
+Students are introduced to the Load and Resistance Factor (LRFD) and Allowable Stress Design (ASD).
+Analysis and selection of tension members, columns and beams is incorporated.

 Fall, 4 credit hours

 This course includes the study of surface and groundwater systems, with an emphasis on civil and environmental engineering related topics.
-Surface water topics include: principles of hydrology, hydrologic cycle, surface water environments, surface water flow, mass transport, flood hazard analysis, and drainage basins.
-Specific groundwater topics include: principles of hydrogeology, aquifers, aquitards, groundwater flow regimes and modeling, well construction and testing, porosity and permeability of earth materials, and the impact of geology on groundwater occurrence.
-Instruction also includes common management practices for drainage basins and groundwater.
-Laboratory and field exercise are used to introduce students to technologies and analytical methods used by industry to understand surface and groundwater systems.
-Three hours lecture, two hours laboratory per week.
+Surface water topics include: principles of hydrology, hydrologic cycle, surface water environments, surface water flow, flood hazard analysis, watershed management and river engineering, and drainage basins.
+Specific groundwater topics include: principles of hydrogeology, aquifers, aquitards, groundwater flow regimes, well construction and testing, porosity and permeability of earth materials, and aquifer property testing and analysis.
+Laboratory and field exercises are used to introduce students to technologies and analytical methods used by industry to understand surface and groundwater systems.

-Prerequisites: Engineering Geology (CONS 285), Calculus I (MATH 161), or permission of the instructor.
+Prerequisites: Engineering Geology (CONS 285), Civil Engineering Materials (CONS 280), Soils in Construction (CONS 216); and Basic Calculus (MATH 122) or Calculus I (MATH 161); or permission of the instructor

 CONS 386 WATER QUALITY